HazyResearch/bazaar/distribute/README.md

    choose a more powerful instance type (eg. Standard_D14 on azure), and increase the parallelism in step 4 above (eg. 8 or 16).

+*  By default, Azure only allows you to use a maximum of 20 cores in total.
+This means you can not launch more than one instance of type Standard_D14 (16 cores) at a time.
+You can submit a request to Microsoft to increase your quota of cores.